AlexGustafsson/itslearning/README.md

 # It's Learning API for Node JS
-### A fully async API for the It's Learning platform
+### A fully async API written in ES6 for the It's Learning platform
 ***

 ### Setting up